Skip to main content

 Makeup doesn’t cause rosacea, so feel free to wear it if it helps you feel more confident!
 That said, it is important to find makeup without potentially irritating or pore-clogging ingredients.
 Since there’s no cure for rosacea, many people use foundations and concealers to cover up persistent redness from time to time.

-• Step 2: Foundation.
-Using a damp beauty blender, apply a thin layer of foundation all over your face.
+Step 2: Foundation.
+Apply a thin layer of foundation all over your face using a damp beauty blender.

-• Step 3: Concealer.
+Step 3: Concealer.
 Apply concealer directly to red areas.
-Blend out with a short, fluffy brush until you’ve eliminated any harsh edges.
+Blend with a short, fluffy brush until you eliminate any harsh edges.

-• Step 4: Blend your foundation and concealer with the damp beauty sponge, which should still have a little foundation on it.
+Step 4: Blend your foundation and concealer with the damp beauty sponge, which should still have a little foundation.

-• Step 5: Set your makeup using a pressed or loose powder, then top it off with a setting spray.
-This is the key to making your face stay locked in place.
+Step 5: Set your makeup using a pressed or loose powder, then top it off with a setting spray.
+This is the key to helping your makeup stay locked in place.

 Ingredients that may trigger rosacea

-The bad news is that not all makeup products are created equal.
-Some cosmetic products contain ingredients that can trigger rosacea flare-ups, such as:
+Not all makeup products are created equal.
+Some cosmetic products contain irritating ingredients that can trigger rosacea flare-ups, such as:

 • Alcohol